msrosenberg/fiddlercrab.info/ReadMe.txt

 There are two programs, both written in Python 3 (without any external dependencies).

 (1) CreatePages.py
 This creates all of the webpages from the various input flatfiles (described below).
-To run properly it expects to find the following five subfolders, not automatically created:
+To run properly it expects to find the following six subfolders, not automatically created:

 art
+morphology
 names
 photos
 references